Advertisement

 Read the instructions

 Reading the instructions is one of the best ways to avoid user error with any product, including contraceptives.
 Diaphragms become less effective if they are not worn correctly or are taken out too soon after sex.
 Latex condoms have a greater chance of breaking if used with an oil-based lubricant, since oils weaken the structural integrity of latex.
-Birth control pills become less effective if you skip doses or take pills at inconsistent times of day.
+Birth control pills become less effective if you skip doses, take pills at inconsistent times of day, or use them with medications or supplements that interfere with their effectiveness.
 These are just a few examples.

 Know when you need more